Top Spring Break Destinations in Florida

 Orlando

 Wait a second, there’s no beach in Orlando, right?
 Right.
 Unless you count the manmade beaches at the area’s many Orlando theme parks and water parks.
-But that’s the point – maybe you don’t like the beach.
-Maybe you and your friends would rather take advantage of the most amazing collection of amusement parks on the planet: Magic Kingdom, EPCOT, Animal Kingdom, SeaWorld, Universal’s Islands of Adventure, Disney’s Blizzard Beach and Universal’s Volcano Bay, among others.
-It’s perfect for the family any time of year.
-It might even be better with all the college students cleared out and at the beach.
+But that’s the point: maybe you don’t like the beach.
+Maybe you and your friends would rather take advantage of the most amazing collection of amusement parks on the planet: Magic Kingdom, EPCOT, Animal Kingdom, SeaWorld, Universal’s Islands of Adventure, Disney’s Blizzard Beach, and Universal’s Volcano Bay, among others.
+It’s the next best thing to creating a waterpark in your own backyard!

 Leave a Reply